Montana-Media-Arts/120_CreativeCoding1-Fall2020/modules/week-9/_posts/2017-01-10-draw-simple-shapes.md

 }
 ```

 This time square is the name of the function.
-30 is still the x, 40 is the y location, and the 50 represents the width and height since they are the same.
+30 is still the x, 40 is the y-coordinate, and the 50 represents the width and height since they are the same.

 Give it a try!
 </div>